ObjectIsAdvantag/sparkguest/README.md

-# CLI to generate JWT tokens for Cisco Spark 'Guest Issuer' Applications
+# CLI to generate Guest tokens for Cisco Spark 'Guest Issuer' Applications

-'Guest Issuer' Applications allow guests (non Cisco Spark users) to persistently use the Cisco Spark platform through the Spark Sdks and Widgets.
+'Guest Issuer' Applications allow guests (non Cisco Spark users) to persistently use the Cisco Spark platform through the Spark SDKs and Widgets.
 Check the [online documentation for details](https://developer.ciscospark.com/guest-issuer.html).

-The `sparkjwt` command line interface (CLI) helps generate JWT tokens for 'Guest Issuer' Applications.
+The `sparkguest` command line interface (CLI) helps generate Guest tokens for 'Guest Issuer' applications.

 To use the tool, you'll first need to create a 'Guest Issuer' application from [Spark for Developers portal](https://developer.ciscospark.com/add-guest.html), and fetch your 'Guest Issuer' Application's organisation id and secret.
 **Note that you need a paying account to access the 'Guest Issuer' application.**